OD728/STwitchT/README.md

 - Thanks to the Twitch community for inspiration
 - Built for streamers with creative (and lengthy) title game

-## 📊 Changelog

-### Version 1.0.1 (2025)
-- Initial release
-- Basic truncation functionality
-- Hover tooltip implementation
-- Twitch dark theme support

 ---

 **Enjoy cleaner Twitch browsing! 🎮**

-If you find this useful, consider giving it a ⭐ on GitHub!